 |Quality||20% (15% in 2020)||30%|

 Under the new regulation, the minimum threshold will increase up to 50 points — by 10 points compared to 2020.
 It will make it harder for eligible clinicians to meet the MIPS requirements and get rewards for their services.
-Read the full version of the proposed regulation to get more information.
+Read the full version of the 2021 proposed MIPS rule to get more information.

 Value-based healthcare is here to stay